-Not only is Hong Kong transportation affordable, fast and very efficient, it's easy.
+Not only is Hong Kong transportation affordable, fast and very efficient, it’s easy.
+There are lots of ways to get around.
 Choose from: Metro, buses, minibuses, trams, Star Ferries, Mid-Level Escalator, taxis, Uber, walking, and more.

 Hong Kong is a well-connected city and transport is not as expensive as you would expect, especially compared to other large cities such as New York or London.
 Pay with an Octopus Card and it will be even easier to get around!